-CAPABILITY RESOURCES CAPABILITY RESOURCES ESS INPUT ESS OUTPUT REPORT INTERNAL IMAG NONRESCONVE RSIONS GENERATOR BASIC RESOURCES Loopback Channel Output Channel Decompressor IPS1 Compressor Output Channel Input Channel
+CAPABILITY RESOURCES CAPABILITY RESOURCES ESS INPUT NONRESCONVERSIONS ESS OUTPUT REPORT GENERATOR INTERNAL IMAGE BASIC RESOURCES Loopback Channel Output Channel Decompressor IPS1 Compressor Output Channel Input Channel

-[0056] Tables 2a and 2b provide examples of typical Capability Resources (CR) and the Basic Resources (BR) or video resources which they utilize in an exemplary Multifunction Printer (MFP).
+[0062] Tables 2a and 2b provide examples of typical Capability Resources (CR) and the Basic Resources (BR) or video resources which they utilize in an exemplary Multifunction Printer (MFP).
 It is within the scope of this invention to provide additional CRs and BRs as may be desired and Tables 2a and 2b are provided only by way of Example.
-By way of example, as shown in Tables 2a and 2b the Scan capability (CR) uses the compressor and the input channel Basic Resources and the Ess Input capability (CR) uses the loopback channel and compressor BRs.
+By way of example, as shown in Tables 2a and 2b the Scan capability (CR) uses the compressor and the input channel Basic Resources and the ESS Input capability (CR) uses the loopback channel and compressor BRs.

-[0057] The basic architecture of the system for carrying out the method of this invention for managing contention for a system's resources among multiple sub-jobs and how those resources are shared will now be described in detail by reference to Figures 8, 9, 10, 11 and 12.
-The flow diagrams shown in these Figures comprise a preferred embodiment of the invention.
+[0063] The basic architecture of the system for carrying out the method of this invention for managing contention for a system's resources among multiple sub-jobs and how those resources are shared will now be described in detail by reference to Figures 8, 9, 10 and 11.
+The flow diagrams shown in these Figures comprise a first preferred embodiment of the invention which uses a simple First In / First Out (FIFO) prioritization scheme.

-[0058] Referring to Figure 8, when the Basic Job Service 110 is ready to process a sub-job, it sends an image "Hint" as described above, for each sub-job it needs to process, to the Job Contention Manager 112.
+[0064] Referring to Figure 8, when the Basic Job Service 110 is ready to process a sub-job, it sends an image "Propose" as described above, for each image it needs to process, to the Job Contention Manager 112.
 The Job Contention Manager 112 maintains at least a two-level interconnected database 113.
 The first level 114 corresponds to the Capability Resources (CR).
-The second level 115 corresponds to the Basic Resources (BR) which are essentially the video resources (Video).
+The second level 115 corresponds to the Basic Resources (BR) which are essentially the video resources (Video 111).
 The database 113 may have any desired number of levels and the two level database is described by way of example.
 Each Capability Resource in the database 114 contains a list of the Basic Resources it needs.
 Correspondingly, each Basic Resource in the database 115 maintains a list of the CRs that depend upon it.
 This interconnected database is created on system power up.

-[0059] The Job Contention Manager 112 also owns the system's contention algorithm (settable by SA/KO) which in a preferred embodiment is essentially similar to the algorithm proposed in the Salgado Application, which is incorporated by reference herein, however, it may be any desired contention algorithm as determined by the SA/KO.
+[0065] The Job Contention Manager 112 also owns the system's contention algorithm (settable by SA/KO) which in a preferred embodiment is essentially similar to the algorithm proposed in the Salgado Application, which is incorporated by reference herein, however, it may be any desired contention algorithm as determined by the SA/KO.
 In the Salgado Application the contention algorithm is FIFO or job service priority based or a combination of both.
 When a job is created, the job contains priority ordering data elements including priority, submission time, and last modification time.